 While some components of a Thai-inspired garden may already be growing in your vegetable patch or readily available at your local grocery store, there are quite a few Thai herb plants and spices that may be more difficult to find.
 These plants offer a distinctive flavor to soups, curries, and other recipes.

 Growing a Thai herb garden will ensure that you’ll have everything you need, freshly picked and ready to use.
-Most herbs and spices used in Thai cooking require in a warm, frost-free climate to grow well.
+Most herbs and spices used in Thai cooking require a warm, frost-free climate to grow well.
 However, many of these plants thrive when grown in containers.
 Even gardeners in temperate climates are able to enjoy growing many of the same herbs from Thailand.

 Popular Thai Garden Plants